Skip to main content

 interactionService.registerChatInputCommand(new PingCommand());

 A command may accept one or many options, whether they are required or optional.
-The library provides ChatInputCommandGrammar that allows to inject the option values into the fields of a class that is going to be instantiated when the command is executed.
+The library provides ChatInputCommandGrammar that allows to inject the option values into a record class that is going to be instantiated when the command is executed.
 Here is an example of a command using options:

 package testbot1;